 Evergreen Bamboo & Bonsai trees

 Himalayan Pine and Bonsai are typical evergreen plants.
 They are wonderful, lush plants that offer greenery all year long.
+Their consistent presence in your gardens indicates resilience and the timeless nature of Zen philosophical thought.
+Zen gardens have perfectly groomed evergreens that balance the area by imitating elements of nature.

 As the focal points, these shrubs and trees attract the viewer’s attention and offer an exciting contrast against a light hue of sand or gravel.
+They may also create privacy for you, adding to the calm atmosphere suitable for relaxation and meditation.

 In Japanese culture, bonsai trees symbolize a harmonious balance.
 They give peace and beauty to a Zen garden, and their tiny stature makes them a special, stunning focal point.